n-genesis/finxact-json-vscode/README.md

 > **Zip Download:** If you don't want to use git you can download this extension as a zip file from [Google Drive](https://drive.google.com/drive/folders/1uR_OLwiFLV3LTDQOQz-qIwsMHLhNEpWy?usp=sharing)

-For different platform you should find it in the following folders:
+For different platform you should find the `.vscode/extensions` directory it in the following locations:
 ```
 Windows %USERPROFILE%\\.vscode\\extensions
 Mac ~/.vscode/extensions